joshbegley/nyt-latest/previous.md

 `Our weekly round up of U.S. players' contributions in Europe's major leagues features recent highs for Tyler Adams and lows for Josh Sargent`\
 https://nytimes.com/athletic/6753620/2025/10/27/adams-bournemouth-sargent-norwich-usmnt/

-**Indiana Republicans Call Special Session to Gain Power in Congress**\
+**Indiana Governor Calls Special Session to Boost Republicans in Congress**\
-`Indiana is the latest state to consider redrawing congressional maps at the request of the Trump administration, in its bid to maintain Republican control of the House.`\
+`Indiana is the latest state to consider redrawing its maps at the request of the Trump administration, though it was not clear if Republicans have enough votes.`\
 https://nytimes.com/2025/10/27/us/indiana-redistricting-special-session.html